hynek/argon2-cffi/docs/api.rst

 .. module:: argon2

-``argon2_cffi`` comes with an high-level API and hopefully reasonable defaults for Argon2 parameters that result in a verification time of between 0.5ms and 1ms on recent-ish hardware.
+``argon2_cffi`` comes with an high-level API and hopefully reasonable defaults for Argon2 parameters that result in a verification time of 40--50ms on recent-ish hardware.

 Unless you have any special needs, all you need to know is: